Chr15w1986/Javascript_PP2/README.md

 ### IMAGE

-* Background image, Silhouette of a Clock was taken from [Pixabay](https://pixabay.com/fi/illustrations/her%c3%a4tyskello-siluetti-kello-musta-2806057/)
+* Background image, silhouette of a clock was taken from [Pixabay](https://pixabay.com/fi/illustrations/her%c3%a4tyskello-siluetti-kello-musta-2806057/)

 ### CODE

 * [Stackoverflow](https://stackoverflow.com/questions/9647215/what-is-minimum-millisecond-value-of-settimeout) For milliseconds throttle amount code and functions
 * [Stackoverflow](https://stackoverflow.com/questions/40638402/why-wont-my-countdown-timer-start-and-stop) For a function idea to get the timer to stop
 * [OSTraining](https://www.ostraining.com/blog/coding/stopwatch/) On how to create a stopwatch using javascript
-* Everybody on slack for pointing me to [W3Schools](https://www.w3schools.com/) for more indepth guides to the correct syntax and uses of Functions in JAVASCRIPT.
+* Everybody on slack for pointing me to [W3Schools](https://www.w3schools.com/) for more indepth guides to the correct syntax and uses of Functions in JAVASCRIPT
 #
 ## ACKNOWLEDGEMENTS:

-- Code institute for the Tutors on the course.
+- Code institute for the Tutors on the course
-- My Mentor [Ben Kavanagh](https://github.com/BAK2K3) for his brilliant advice on my code, whether my code is right or wrong, his excellent way with words and constantly believing in me.
+- My Mentor [Ben Kavanagh](https://github.com/BAK2K3) for his brilliant advice on my code, whether my code is right or wrong, his excellent way with words and constantly believing in me
 - Dave Horrocks, for taking time out of his own studies, for his excellent teaching style and expertise on all things javascript.
-- My family for their support and patience.
+- My family for their support and patience
-- Everybody on Slack for tips, advice, quick fixes and kind words.
+- Everybody on Slack for tips, advice, quick fixes and kind words

 #### RETURN TO THE [TOP](#one-stop-clock)